MohdAliyan27/MohdAliyan27.github.io/README.md

 Involved in the application development of the website using Node.js and MongoDB.
 Requirement discussion with the customers, Design Technical documents, Created test plans, Traceability Matrix, Source Code Review document, and flow design for an application.
-Created Database design, tables and queries.
+Created Database design, tables, and queries.
-Active participation during the planning and analyzing the project’s health.Working with a team of developers to provide best available solution to the Japanese Clients and participant in day to day meetings .
+Active participation during the planning and analyzing the project’s health.
+Working with a team of developers to provide the best available solution to the clients and participate in day-to-day meetings.

 ### **BACKEND DEVELOPER**
 ### TCS

-Worked with team to build Web based Applications using Node.js, MongoDB and graphql.
+Worked with team to build Web-based Applications using Node.js, MongoDB, and GraphQL.
 Involved in the application development of the website using Node.js and MongoDB.
 Requirement discussion with the senior team members.Technical documentation.
 Created Database tables and queries.